liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.27 (2024//) =
+* More jtable styling fixes
+* The action to clear the complete queue now cancels all ongoing and planned mailings and all individual mails too

 = 2.5.26 (2024/12/25) =
 * Paging fix due to typo